 Meetings play an essential part in the Special Educational Needs and Disabilities (SEND) communication tool box.
 However, meetings can at times be challenging, stressful, time consuming and not very productive.

-Working together with parents training explores the factors that can affect the success of a meeting – including those that influence the way we participate, our perception of others and the ‘baggage’ we sometimes bring with us.
-These sessions give professionals the opportunity to reflect on their practice and give tips for strategies that can improve the meeting experience.
+Working together with parents training explores the factors that can affect the success of a meeting.
+That includes the way we participate, our perception of others and the ‘baggage’ we sometimes bring with us.
+These sessions give professionals the opportunity to reflect on their practice.
+It also gives tips for strategies that can improve the meeting experience.
 The aim is ultimately to bring about better outcomes for children and young people.

 Training can be tailored to the needs of the audience.
 The training can be delivered as part of the development of school staff or other professionals’ teams.

 If you would like more information, or want to talk about putting on a session in your school. contact us at firstname.lastname@example.org.

 Bespoke training sessions

-We also do one off training events, workshops and seminars on subjects like ‘the child’s voice’ and Education Health and Care plans.
+We also do one off training events and workshops on subjects like ‘the child’s voice’.

 If you want to find out more about any of our training for parents and professionals, contact us.